By Lucy Rana and Vibhuti Vasisth

 - EUR 155 billion in terms of net balance required to be financed, and EUR 55 billion in terms of borrowing; and

 - interventions to support businesses, such as – allocating approximately EUR 4 billion for the cancellation of the June – Regional Tax on Productive Activities/Imposta Regionale sulle Attività Produttive, balance and advance payment for companies with a turnover of about EUR 250 million.

-Her Majesty’s (“HM”) Treasury has issued an extension to the Coronavirus Large Business Interruption Loan Scheme (“CLBILS”), including that the maximum loan size that would be available under the scheme would increase from the existing GBP 50 million to GBP 200 million (up to 25% of turnover), so that certain larger firms that do not qualify for the Bank of England’s COVID Corporate Financing Facility (“CCFF”) would also be able to access enough finances to meet their cash-flow requirements during these pressing times.
+Her Majesty’s (“HM”) Treasury has issued15 an extension to the Coronavirus Large Business Interruption Loan Scheme (“CLBILS”), including that the maximum loan size that would be available under the scheme would increase from the existing GBP 50 million to GBP 200 million (up to 25% of turnover), so that certain larger firms that do not qualify for the Bank of England’s COVID Corporate Financing Facility (“CCFF”) would also be able to access enough finances to meet their cash-flow requirements during these pressing times.

-Furthermore, the Corporate Insolvency and Governance Bill has been published.
+Furthermore, the Corporate Insolvency and Governance Bill17 has been published.
 The said Bill is intended to help the companies and other similar entities by easing their burden on businesses and helping them to avoid insolvency during the present economic uncertainties caused by the pandemic.
 The Bill has three main sets of measures which would enable it to achieve its purpose: